hailelagi/hailelagi.com/content/notes/present.md

 First we find 4 using binary search, then re-arrange our pointers and rebalance:
 ![delete](/delete.png)

-Rebalancing involves restoring our ordered structure and keeping pointers valid.
+Rebalancing involves restoring our ordered structure and keeping pointers valid and performing a merge.